 Once the fashion product development process is complete, you’re ready for production.
 If the company offers apparel manufacturing for the type of garment you’re producing, you’re in luck!
 Often, however, the product development company won’t offer manufacturing.
 For those items, they may refer you to work with another company.
 Or you may need to source your own apparel manufacturer.
 That part can be a challenge!
 But if you develop your own fashion line correctly, you’ll be able to provide the garment factory with exactly what they need to give you an accurate quote.

-How to Get a Clothing Manufacturing Quote
+How to Get a Quote From a Manufacturer

 Let’s be honest here.
 If you were a real estate agent, the last thing in the world you want to be doing is taking working weekends to show houses.
 Especially to people who aren’t actually looking to buy, right?
 The dreaded tire kickers!
 Asking for quotes from manufacturers whose minimums you know you can’t meet is much the same thing.
 Providing an accurate quote can sometimes take hours.
 And of course it’s unfair to ask someone to unknowingly work for free.
 It’s bad manners.
 But people do it.
 A LOT.
 The more unfair advantage is taken, the less likely an apparel manufacturer is to provide you with a realistic quote when you really need one.

 When you’re out trying to price out your collection, you’re going to run into a lot of factories that are reluctant to quote anything for you.
 Now you understand why that is.
 If you really need a quote, be honest and respectful of their time.
 Build some trust.
 Give them the impression that you’ll be a great client.